Delogrand770/champGG/README.md

 # champGG
 Downloads item sets from champion.gg to be used with a League of Legends client

-The program contains the options to include (or exclude)

-Most Frequent Builds, Highest Win% Builds, Starter Items, Consumables and Skill Order
+Features include:

+Most popular builds
+Highest win rate builds
+Most popular starting items
+Highest win rate starting items
+Consumables
+Skill order (First 5 to get and the order to max)
+Auto saving item sets into the League of Legends client Removing previous patch item sets (It doesn't touch sets you have made) Fast and slow download modes in the event your internet connection isn't the greatest

 # Setup

-1. Click the Download ZIP button on the right
-2. Extract the files from the zip archive
+1. Grab the latest release: https://github.com/Gavin770/champGG/releases/latest
-3. Run champGG.exe
+2. Run champGG.exe

-I use nwjs.io to have direct access to node.js from the dom.
-I provided the exe but if you want to redownload it you can at http://nwjs.io/ (formerly node-webkit).
-I renamed mine to champGG.exe from nw.exe

 # Usage

 1. Open the champGG.exe, choose what sets to include, click Download and the program will start downloading the item sets if the champion.gg site can be reached and they haven't changed their code in a way that breaks the app.
+2. If you installed League of Legends to the default location (C:\Riot Games) the item sets will be saved to the correct location
+3. If not follow the help section to setup auto saving for your install location
+4. You can also manually move the item sets into the league client
-2. Copy the folders with champion names from .\ItemSets\Date_AllSets\ to Your_League_Install_Directory\Config\Champions\
+5. Copy the folders with champion names from .\ItemSets\Date_AllSets\ to Your_League_Install_Directory\Config\Champions\
-3. Play League!
+6. Play League and become the next Challenger!

 # Will Riot ban me?